ljwwayneli/opencv-cuda-docker/README.md

 # opencv-cuda-docker

-OpenCV with CUDA docker image build settings based on CUDA containers.
+OpenCV with CUDA docker image build settings based on CUDA containers.<br>
+Feel free to quote and modify as needed.

 ## System Requirement